sindresorhus/screenfull/readme.md

 # screenfull.js

 Simple wrapper for cross-browser usage of the [Fullscreen API](https://developer.mozilla.org/en/DOM/Using_full-screen_mode), which lets you bring the page or any element into fullscreen.
-Smooths out the various differences in each browsers implementation so you don't have too.
+Smoothens out the browser implementation differences, so you don't have too.

 ### [Demo](http://sindresorhus.com/screenfull.js/)